Case study

 plot(p1,p2)

 Looking at the graph, and the rapid dip it takes, it is evident that the first $5$ years are crucial and that the survival probability is highly affected in these years.
-Additionnally, the crude mortality graph allows us to see how much of this curve is due to the colorectacl cancer studied versus other undefined causes.
+Additionally, the crude mortality graph allows us to see how much of this curve is due to the colorectal cancer studied versus other undefined causes.
 It is clear that the large majority is due to the cancer.

 Net survival with respect to covariates